raspberrypilearning/3D-scene/en/step_7.md

 ## User control

-In this step, you will add one or more variables with sliders to control something in your scene such as graphic effects, sound effects, movement, or timing.
+In this step, you will add one or more `variables`{:class="block3variables"} with sliders to control something in your scene such as graphic effects, sound effects, movement, or timing.

 --- task ---